Training structure

 Faculty of Science

 Project assigned to a group of two to three students, supervised by a tutor.
-Weekly meetings to monitor progress and help students write a report and give an oral presentation.
-Work is spread over a semester, culminating in a report and oral presentation.
+Weekly meetings to monitor progress and provide assistance with writing a report and preparing an oral presentation.
+The work is spread over one semester and concludes with the submission of a report and an oral defense.

 Admission